-At December 31, 2017, debt obligations consists of loans totaling \$1,085.4 million payable with interest rates varying between approximately 2.6% and 6.4%.
+At December 31, 2018, debt obligations consists of loans totaling \$1,337.3 million, net of unamortized issuance costs, payable with interest rates varying between approximately 2.6% and 6.4%.
 Substantially all of our assets are pledged to secure our obligations to creditors.
-For further information on our debt instruments, see the "Debt Obligations" Note 4 in Part II, Item 8 of this Form 10-K.
+For further information on our debt instruments, see Note 5 "Debt Obligations" in Part II, Item 8 of this Form 10-K.